Codecademy/docs/content/python/concepts/sets/terms/issuperset/issuperset.md

 ---
 Title: '.issuperset()'
-Description: 'Checks whether all elements in specified set exist in the original set.'
+Description: 'Checks whether all elements of the specified set exist in the original set.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'